BrunoHalltari/CTF-Writeups/DawgCTF/Free Wifi/Free Wifi/Readme.md

 After looking for a while inside the pcapng file i found an  interesting request to /jwtlogin
 ![token](https://user-images.githubusercontent.com/59454895/79248691-0e555180-7e74-11ea-83c0-4340f2d79920.PNG)

+I tried to make a request but all I got was this :

+{
+    "description": "Request does not contain an access token", "error": "Authorization Required",
+    "status_code": 401
+}
-I tried to make a request but all I got was a 401 error , so i realized that we have  to create a jwt token to get the authorization.
+ So i realized that we have  to create a jwt token to get the authorization.

 For hours I kept trying to create tokens that used the username field, since in the other challenges I had found an   email "true.grit@umbccd.io" , but nothing...
 So I tried to log in from /staff.html by inserting in the username field "true.grit@umbccd.io" without putting any password, intercepting the request with burp.